Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- The 47.8 PPG average total in Lions games this season is 5.3 points more than this game's over/under.
+- The 42.5-point over/under for this game is 5.3 points below the 47.8 points per game average total in Lions games this season.

 Steelers stats and trends